MrAlbertoGuadalupe/project-worksheet/project-worksheet.md

 ## Additional Libraries
  Use this section to list all supporting libraries and thier role in the project.

 ## Code Snippet
 Use this section to include a brief code snippet of functionality that you are proud of an a brief description.

-## jQuery Discoveries
+## Javscript Discoveries
- Use this section to list some, but not all, of the jQuery methods and\or functionality discovered while working on this project.
+ Use this section to list some, but not all, of the Javascript methods and\or functionality discovered while working on this project.

-## Change Log
- Use this section to document what changes were made and the reasoning behind those changes.

 ## Issues and Resolutions
  Use this section to list of all major issues encountered and their resolution.